Mustkim1007/EntrataIndiaAutomation/README.md

 ###### 2. The WatchDemo link section should be validated by comparing the expected and actual results in the assertion based on the URL of the WatchDemo link section.
 ###### 3. Validation of WatchDemo section form - To check form is accepting data properly in the textboxes and should submit when click on watchdemo button.
 ###### 4. The SignIn Link section url should be validated by comparing the expected and actual results in the assertion based on the URL of theSignIn Link section url.
 ###### 5. Validation of SignIn section - To check using username and password accepting in the textboxes and should login suceffully when click on login button.

+#### Additional Information

+###### Additionally, a TestCasesExcel File and an emailable report have been added into TestCasesExcelFile to this repository.